 - Math Time: There are 8 ounces in one cup.
 You need 8 ounces times 24 weeks.
 This equates to 192 ounces of peanut butter required to provide for typical peanut butter usage for a full three months.
 Use ounces, it will make things really simple, when it comes time to decide how many jars of peanut butter (or other ingredients) you need.

 - If a typical jar of peanut butter is 28 ounces.
 192 ounces divided by 28 ounces round out to 7 jars.
 You will want to stock 7 jars of peanut butter.

 Many of you are already thinking, “I can save money and buy a super-deluxe giant tub of peanut butter.”

 Stop and step slowly away from the peanut butter.
 Keep those hands where I can see them!

-Your food stores are not only designed to keep your family fed through an global collapse or other major emergency.
+Your food stores are not only designed to keep your family fed through a global collapse or other major emergencies.
 Getting laid off or snowed in can be counted as an emergency situation and you may need to dip into your food storage.
 This is exactly what your food storage is there for.